 If you are an entrepreneur based in Singapore and are looking to fund your business, you may be exploring a range of different options to see which one is best suited to your needs.
 Typically, most business owners find that depending on how established your business is can determine what sort of investment options are available.
 In short- the less established your business is, the less likely traditional financial institutions will invest in your business.

 Many new companies in Singapore receive initial funding through private investments (such as seed capital or venture capital).
 In a private investment, young businesses work closely with investors so that the two are on the same page about the company’s growth and development.

-Private investors - wealthy individuals looking for a profitable return in a viable business venture, also known as business angels or angel investors - will also offer networking opportunities and business connections or sometimes take on a management role in their invested company.
+Private investors are wealthy individuals who are looking for a profitable return in a viable business venture.
+These individuals are also known as business angels or angel investors.
+One of the benefits of partnering with an angel investor is that some individuals will also offer networking opportunities and business connections.
+It is also possible for an angel investor to take on a management role in their invested company.